yeokm1/w31slack/README.md

 5. Start up the `w31slack.exe`.
 The binary and example config file is in the `release` folder.
 6. Profit!

+# Known issues

+1. The number of JSON tokens parsed by JSMN is limited to 256 due to memory issues.
+This limits everything from the number of users, channels and messages that can be processed and displayed.

+2. It's unknown why the app runs on WFW 3.11, Win 2000 but fails to get users and crashes on Win 10 32-bit.

+3. App seems to work when compiled under Debug mode but crashes on Release mode.

+4. Resolving the user ids to nicknames was recently added but causes above 2 issue.
+Otherwise, still ok.

 # References
 1. [Building Win16 GUI Applications in C](http://www.transmissionzero.co.uk/computing/win16-apps-in-c/)
 2. [Win16 Example Application](https://github.com/TransmissionZero/Win16-Example-Application)